Here at PACT we work hard to be the leading advocate for theatre in Canada and provide a united voice for Canadian theatre companies.

 If you have any questions or need further information, please do not hesitate to contact Sara Meurling at the PACT office.

 As we all know, Canadian theatre is vibrant and making important contributions for Canadians and the communities we call home.
 We know our work has a positive impact and we need our stories to be heard.
-While you will have your own stories and experiences to relate, below are the messages we recommend you share with MPs and other key public decision-makers.
+While you will have your own stories and experiences to relate, below are the messages we request you share with MPs and other key public decision-makers.
 We also encourage you to echo the key findings from research that PACT and others have undertaken, with your own stories.

 Key Messages for Government Officials